stanislavstarkov/notes/README.md

 # notes
-Repo for the notes I tired of losing
+Repo for the notes I am tired of losing